esoreq/Day_one/_episodes/03-ANACONDA_101.md

 ~~~
 {: .output}

-The two images are two sizes of the Python logo, and that is the image Jupyter will use as an icon.
+The two images are two sizes of the Python logo, and that is the image Jupyter will use as an icon (Changing it, however, is not easy).
 The more intresting file is the `kernel.json` it contains all the information about the kernel.
 If we `cat` it's contents we get the following info :